 OPENING STATEMENT OF HON.
-JOHN BREAUX, A U.S. SENATOR FROM LOUISIANA that opportunity.
+JOHN BREAUX, A U.S. SENATOR FROM LOUISIANA

-Senator Breaux.
+Senator BREAUX.
 Thank you, Mr. Chairman.
 I will be very, very brief.
-I am, indeed, honored to be asked as a non-Illinoisan to introduce our distinguished nominee to the committee, and I appreciate back any kind of an agreement.
-This is not Charlene Barshefsky, who is up for consideration today.
+I am, indeed, honored to be asked as a non-Illinoisan to introduce our distinguished nominee to the committee, and I appreciate that opportunity.